HCUM/empiano/README.md

     <img src="./pics/wiggle_motion.gif" width="600" />
 </p>

+## Best Practices
+- 10 electrodes (including Ref und Gnd) around the upper forearm
+- Best when using a medical EMG-/EEG-device
+- The **finger motion** that works best for our system is a back-and-forth wiggle motion of the **thumb** (cf. gif).
+Feel free to try a sideways wiggle motion or other fingers as well, but know that these might not work as well.
+- Use a sampling rate of at least 250Hz

 ## Additional Information
 ### LSL-Stream
 - Our system requires the data-samples, sent through the LSL-stream, to be formatted as followed:
 ([channel 1, channel 2, ...], timestamp)

+### MIDI
 - For sending the sound-modulation MIDI messages to the music software, a virtual MIDI cable is required:
     - On **Windows**: Sometimes an inbuilt **virtual MIDI cable** is available,
     otherwise: use **loopMIDI** to create one yourself (http://www.tobias-erichsen.de/software/loopmidi.html).